Procedures and Responsibilities

 - If employee is placed out of work,

-- Advises employee to submit medical status reports after each office visit and to contact the supervisor by phone after each visit to relay information regarding work status.
+- Advises employee to submit medical status reports after each office visit.

-- Works with employee and department representative responsible for payroll to make sure time sheets are submitted to the Office of Workers’ Compensation and Claims Management by 10 a.m. the Friday before pay week, in order to receive benefits.
-Medical reports should be sent as soon as they are received.
+- Works with employee and department representative responsible for payroll to make sure time sheets are submitted to the Office of Workers’ Compensation and Claims Management by 10am the Friday before pay week, in order to receive benefits.
 Failure to submit payroll and medical information before the deadline may result in a delay of payments.
-(Note-DRDB’s are no longer required).

 - Participates in the development of a temporary transitional job bank for employees placed on work restrictions.

-- Monitors employees assigned to temporary transitional work in order to ensure the employee is in compliance with medical capabilities prescribed by the physician.
+- Monitors employees assigned to temporary transitional work in order to ensure they are in compliance with medical capabilities prescribed by the physician.

 - Actively works with safety professionals to investigate all accidents and implement loss prevention measures.